 Just a warning: this ooey gooey cheesy appetizer takes just about an hour to prepare, but it’ll be gone in minutes.

-This recipe for Chipotle Mexican Grill™ queso is the perfect starter!
-It’s so easy to make in big batches, with plenty of dippers that you can serve alongside.
+This copycat queso blanco Chipotle recipe is the perfect starter!
+It’s so easy to make in big batches with plenty of dippers that you can serve alongside — like homemade tortilla chips!

 - Poblano Chiles – These are big peppers without too much spice to them.
 You can usually find these guys in the produce section of any grocery store.

 - Serrano Chile Pepper – Now these peppers are pretty hot!

 You want to make sure to seed them and don’t put your hands anywhere near your eyes after handling them.

 In fact, wear some gloves and wash your hands really well with soap and water afterward.

 - Chiles in Adobo Sauce – This is one ingredient you’ll want to look for in a Mexican market or in the Mexican section of the grocery store.